xiangcatherine/js-objects-modeling/README.md

 - A hotel website that allows users to search for and manage reservations, which includes making changes to the arrival date and room type.

-- An ecommerce platform that allows users to purchase products and pay for them by credit card.
+- An e-commerce platform that allows users to purchase products and pay for them by credit card.

 - A platform for watching training videos (e.g. as part of a recertification process) and answering questions about them.

-- A recipe website; when users change the number of dinner guests, the site adjusts each recipes accordingly.
+- A recipe website; when users change the number of dinner guests, the site adjusts ingredient quantities accordingly.

 ## Objects - Properties and Methods